MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 * **GitHub account**

-  * Needed to clone the repository
+  * Preferred, but not necessary for cloning the [MapRock/TimeMolecules](https://github.com/MapRock/TimeMolecules) github repo.

 Optional tools: